section-engineering-education/engineering-education/content/articles/stateful-vs-stateless-architectures/index.md

 1. A network's monitoring system does not need to read the information beyond a single request to comprehend it, which improves visibility.
 This is because the architecture handles every request in isolation.
 2. They simplify the design of the server since most functionality is handled client-side.
 3. It is very reliable as it recovers from partial failures quickly.
 The server does not need to store any particular state or session; thus, a failed server can restart or transfer the client's request to another server of the same organization.
 4. Scalability is achieved easily.
-Since the servers do not have to store session states thus, the server can free resources to handle other incoming requests.
+Since the servers do not have to store session states, thus the server can free resources to handle other incoming requests.
 5. They can handle multiple sessions simultaneously since every request is isolated.
 6. Memory usage on the server-side reduces because any information used to handle requests is not stored there.